CSE5234-Autumn2023/CSE5234/README.md

 - ~~Populate the text boxes if they already have values~~
 - ~~Payment Entry Page~~
   - ~~Disable Set-Up Shipping Button if count == 0~~
-- On viewConfirmation page
-  - Basic styling
-- On ContactUs page
-  - Basic styling
-  - Put fake info on it

 Paul
 - On the purchase page